Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 .. note::

-  This type is passed in a parameter for smart contract function calls.
+  This type is passed as part of a parameter for smart contract function calls.
   Be aware of the parameter size limit of 1024 bytes.

 .. _CIS-2-MetadataUrl: